 Recently he has been strongly focused on applying wave ideas to the analysis and control of under-actuated flexible structures, particularly in the aerospace sector.
 He was Principal Investigator for two contracts with ESA (European Space Agency), one on motion control of large space structures, the other on control of launchers with flexible structures and on-board sloshing liquid propellant.

-Favour Okosun - Structure and Test
+Structure and Test

-Favour Okosun is a PhD student with Dynamical Systems and Risks Laboratory (DSRL) in the school of Mechanical and Materials Engineering, UCD.
-His research focuses on developing new vibration-based sensing technology for Structural Health Monitoring of pipes.
+Favour Okosun completed his PhD with the Dynamical Systems and Risks Laboratory (DSRL) in the school of Mechanical and Materials Engineering, UCD.
+His research focused on developing new vibration-based sensing technology for Structural Health Monitoring of pipes.
 Favour holds a Bachelors degree in Mechanical Engineering and has some experience working in Inspection and condition monitoring of engineering equipment.
 For the EIRSAT-1 project, Favour worked on the structural analysis, including planning of tests and reporting on progress, costs, resources and risks.

 Conor O'Toole MSc. is a PhD student in the UCD School of Mathematics and Statistics and is funded by the Irish Research Council.
 He completed his undergraduate in Mathematics at Trinity College Dublin, followed by the MSc in Space Science and Technology at UCD.
 Conor is now beginning a PhD in gravitational wave physics in UCD this September.
 To date, he has worked primarily on orbital simulations of EIRSAT-1, developing our own in-house code for modelling the satellite's projected orbit and its evolution.
 This will allow us to ensure EIRSAT-1 complies with international regulations on space debris, as well as analyse the thermal and radiation environment the satellite will be exposed to in-flight.
 Conor is interested in space science research, and has completed internships at the NASA Ames Resarch Centre, CA, and the European Space Agency's ESTEC Research Centre in The Netherlands, working on simulations of satellite networks for Near Earth Asteroid detection and software for modelling CubeSat payloads and platforms, respectively.

 Antenna Deployment Module